GoogleCloudPlatform/pgadapter/README.md

    carefully for how to set up ActiveRecord to work with PGAdapter.
 1. `Knex.js` query builder can be used with PGAdapter.
 See [Knex.js sample application](samples/nodejs/knex)
    for a sample application.
+1. `Sequelize.js` ORM can be used with PGAdapter.
+See [Sequelize.js sample application](samples/nodejs/sequelize)
+   for a sample application.

 ## FAQ
 See [Frequently Asked Questions](docs/faq.md) for answers to frequently asked questions.